 By forming a union we are seeking to negotiate as equals with the University administration over wages, benefits, and other working conditions that affect the quality of services provided to UA.

 Being grant-funded is not unique to staff or UA.
-Other unionized employees at UA (including faculty and graduate workers) have many workers who are partially or fully grant-funded.
+Many other unionized employees at UA (including faculty and graduate workers) are partially or fully grant-funded.
 Historically, when these groups have won raises in their Collective Bargaining Agreements (CBA), UA includes these raises and other benefits in the cost of the CBA they present to the state legislature.
 The state legislature then appropriates the funding for the costs of these raises and other benefits.
 Some contracts also include wage escalators further into the future, since these can be easier to anticipate in grant cycles.

 Fundamentally, with collective bargaining, we have an equal say with the University administration in determining compensation or other terms/conditions of employment, so will gain far more influence in figuring out a system that works for grant funded positions.